-If you’ve got money in the bank, then you’re likely aware that savings account interest rates have been plummeting.
-For example, in the month since we opened our DollarSavingsDirect account, they’ve slashed their interest rate by nearly 35%, and WT Direct has actually cut rates twice within the past week.
+If you’ve got money in the bank, then you’re likely aware that savings account interest rates plummeted a long time ago.
+For example, in the month after we opened our DollarSavingsDirect account in February 2009, they slashed their interest rate by nearly 35 percent, and WT Direct cut rates twice within a week.

 While online banks typically offer significantly better rates than the average brick and mortar bank, you can find some great deals by looking locally.
 Consider both local banks and credit unions, and also look into high yield checking accounts.
 You might have to jump through some hoops, such as signing up for direct deposit and/or using your debit card a minimum number of times per month, but there are still deals to be had.

 Another possibility would be to put your money in CDs.
 If you won’t need access to the full amount at the drop of a hat, you can build a CD ladder such that your a portion of your savings will be available to you on a monthly, quarterly, or yearly basis.
 Unfortunately, CD rates have fallen along with savings rates, so there’s not currently a lot room for improvement here.

 While rates on Treasury securities have fallen dramatically since the Great Recession ended in June 2009, savings bonds from the U.S. Treasury are still very secure.
 For example, Series I Savings Bonds are currently paying a composite rate of 0.26 percent.

 (The rate is subject to change on a semi-annual basis because it is a composite rate that depends in part on the CPI-U, which is the value of the Consumer Price Index for urban consumers.)